Mini Metro (video game): Maps

+Each map also becomes available for play in the Extreme mode by completing a particular feat in that map, provided that the specified restraint for the feat in question is also met.

+London, Paris and New York each have an unlockable alternate map based on their historical iterations in 1960, 1937 and 1972, respectively.
+All these maps were added on April 25, 2018.

 Development and release

 Mini Metro was developed by Dinosaur Polo Club, a two-man independent video game development studio based in New Zealand.
 It is the first game from the studio, which was founded in 2013 by brothers Peter and Robert Curry.
 They had previously worked at video game developer Sidhe, but left in 2006 to pursue a career in developing indie games.
 Following a series of abandoned projects, Peter Curry recognised that he would have to restrict the scope of his projects in order to complete them, and with hopes of releasing a finished product, the brothers set a number of constraints while proposing ideas for a prototype game.
 Minimising the amount of production art was a necessary restriction, as they had little experience in creating art assets.
 Likewise, they did not want the game's concept to rely on audio content, due to lack of skills in producing music.
 They also did not want to hand-build each level in the game.
 Imposing these constraints meant that they could discard most of their potential game ideas immediately, and led to them concentrating on concepts that involved procedurally generated levels and abstract visual styles.

 Development of Mini Metro began in April 2013, under the title Mind the Gap.
 Robert Curry suggested building a mass transit navigation game after visiting London and using its Underground system.
 The concept was to let the player build a transit system that navigates intelligent agents around, with nodes and lines representing train stations and tracks respectively.
 It was prototyped over a weekend, and entered in the Ludum Dare 26 video game development competition.
 They chose to develop the game using the Unity game engine.
 The Unity Web Player allowed them to release a freely playable web browser version of the prototype during the competition, so more people would have access to play it.
 Mind the Gap was ranked number 1 in the "Innovation" category and number 7 in the "Overall" category during the competition.
 Part-time development on the game continued after the event concluded.